Slapping (strike)

-Slapping or smacking refers to striking a person with the open palm of the hand, in a movement known as a slap or smack.
+Slapping or smacking is striking a person with the open palm of the hand, in a movement known as a slap or smack.
 A backhand uses the back of the hand instead of the palm.

 Etymology and definitions

 The word slap was first recorded in 1632, probably as a form of onomatopoeia.
 It shares its beginning consonants with several other English words related to violence, such as "slash", "slay", and "slam".
 The word is found in several English colloquialisms, such as, "slap fight", "slap-happy", "slapshot", "slapstick", "slap on the wrist" (as a mild punishment), "slap in the face" (as an insult or, alternatively, as a reproof against a lewd or insulting comment), and "slap on the back" (an expression of friendship or congratulations).

 In music

 In jazz and other styles of music, the term refers to the action of pulling an instrument's strings back and allowing them to smack the instrument.